kexiZeroing/FE-Learning-notes/doc/git.md

 `git checkout -` will checkout the previous branch.

+### Another git process seems to be running in this repository
+Such problems generally occur when you execute two git commands simultaneously; maybe one from the command prompt and one from an IDE.
+Try `rm -f .git/index.lock` to delete the `index.lock` file and release the active lock.

 ### speed up git clone
 `git clone [repo] --depth=1` When you don't need the entire history of a repository, you can speed up the download by specifying the number of revisions you need.